IBM Planning Analytics

-IBM Planning Analytics powered by TM1 – the vendor’s strategic planning product – is a core element in IBM’s performance management portfolio and has been on the market since the 1980s.
-Due to its rich functionality for planning and OLAP analysis, and its in-memory technology, the product plays a strategic role for IBM.
-Planning Analytics is a high-performance, multidimensional in-memory database for planning and analysis with Excel and web front ends.
-It is a development environment targeted at power users that, like Excel, is initially open for all kinds of applications (planning, analysis, strategy management).
+IBM Planning Analytics powered by TM1 – the vendor’s strategic enterprise planning product – is a core element in IBM’s performance management portfolio and has been on the market since the 1980s.
+Due to its rich functionality for planning and OLAP analysis as well as its in-memory technology, the product plays a strategic role for IBM.
+Planning Analytics is available in both classical on-premises (Planning Analytics Local) and cloud (Planning Analytics on Cloud) versions.
+Essentially, Planning Analytics is a high-performance, multidimensional in-memory database for budgeting, planning and forecasting with Excel and web front ends.
+The product is targeted at business power users for building all kinds of applications (planning, analytics, strategy management).
+Therefore it has no dominant focus on any one particular topic (financials, sales, HR, etc.).
 Only limited predefined business content is available with the product.
-Planning Analytics is available in both classical on-premises (Planning Analytics Local) and cloud (Planning Analytics) versions.

 IBM Planning Analytics is used by enterprises of all sizes and industry sectors, and is suitable for creating data entry screens for multiple sub-budgets, consolidating their results, and running simple to highly complex calculations.
 Hundreds of solutions – from small-scale departmental tools to installations with thousands of users – have been implemented worldwide.
 Resources and expertise for Planning Analytics are widespread.

-IBM positions Watson Studio as its primary platform for advanced analytics and data mining.
-Besides its SPSS capabilities, Watson Studio also includes new data science modules based on Jupyter Notebooks for development in R and Python, AutoAI capabilities, and embedded Decision Management capabilities.
+For advanced analytics and data mining, IBM positions Watson Studio as its primary platform.
+Besides the widely known SPSS capabilities, Watson Studio also includes new data science modules based on Jupyter Notebooks for development in R and Python as well as AutoAI and embedded decision management.

 User & Use Cases

-Besides planning, customers mainly use IBM Planning Analytics today for ad hoc query and reporting (91 percent), standard/enterprise reporting (77 percent) and basic data analysis (72 percent).
-51 percent of respondents plan to use it for advanced analysis in the future.
+Besides planning, customers mainly use IBM Planning Analytics for ad hoc query and reporting (87 percent), basic data analysis (79 percent) and standard/enterprise reporting (76 percent).
+41 percent of respondents plan to use it for advanced analysis in the future.
 IBM Planning Analytics targets large and mid-sized companies across all industries.
-63 percent of our sample of IBM Planning Analytics customers come from large companies (more than 2,500 employees) with a median of 100 users (including 50 using planning functionality), but the mean of 475 users (276 for planning) indicates there are also several significantly larger implementations.
-67 percent of IBM Planning Analytics users are planning users – just above the survey average of 65 percent – reflecting the fact that IBM Planning Analytics is essentially a planning tool with complementary BI and analytics functionality.
+68 percent of our sample of IBM Planning Analytics customers come from large companies (more than 2,500 employees) with a median of 130 users (including 100 using planning functionality), but the mean of 662 users (357 for planning) indicates there are also several significantly larger implementations.
+66 percent of IBM Planning Analytics users are planning users – exactly matching the survey average of 66 percent – reflecting the fact that IBM Planning Analytics is essentially a planning tool with complementary BI and analytics functionality.